Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 • Overview of the neurobiological impact on the amygdala, prefrontal cortex, hypothalamic-pituitary-adrenal axis, and hippocampus

-• Gathering facts: timeline, behaviors, and deception patterns
+• Gathering facts: timeline, client behaviors, and deception patterns

 • Detecting defensiveness, gaslighting, and withholding

-• Establishing a temporary power imbalance to protect the Discover Partner (DP)
+• Establishing a temporary power imbalance to protect the betrayed partner

 • Grounding techniques for the therapist during intense sessions